ZhengdongWang/zhengdongwang.com/productivity.md

 {{ ava_time }}

 > I once read this great blogpost that used the analogy of keeping your inventory low.
 The author used inventory as an metaphor for things that you’re currently waiting on, the preconditions that need to be fulfilled before you act.
 For example, I want to hear about back this job before I apply for others.
 Or I need to lose weight before I wear this dress.
 Or, I need to have closure from my crush before I can move on and start dating other people.
 To be clear, sometimes the preconditions are real, but often they aren’t and you don’t actually need to wait for X to happen before you do Y. One way of keeping inventory low is to set self-imposed deadlines: if I don’t hear back in a week, I move on.
 Or you could just decide that the precondition doesn’t really matter.

+{{ ava_magic }}

+> Keeping mental inventory low

+> Generally, there should not be many things you’re “waiting on.”
+If you’re waiting on multiple replies before you can make a big decision with your life (_did I get this job?
+Does this person want to date me?_) I would suggest assuming the answer is no and moving onto the natural next step.
+If you’re waiting for something with a quick deadline it’s different (_I find it out in three months which grad schools I get in) but waiting for amorphous (and especially amorphous low-probability things_) can be ruinous.

+> It’s very common to subconsciously want to prolong the wait time.
+If you find yourself doing that, push for a quick response.
+You’ll feel better afterwards.

 {{ cowen_publishing }}